-If you follow me on Instagram, then you know we were in California last week driving down the coast, hunting redwoods, sipping wine and meeting Billy.
+If you follow me on Instagram, then you know we were in California last week driving down the coast, hunting redwoods, sipping wine, and meeting Billy.
 It wasn’t all just for fun, although we did have a blast.
-We were in San Francicsco filming a course all about food blogging!
+We were in San Francisco filming a course all about food blogging!
 And guess what?
 It’s going to be available soon and we’ll gush all the details when it’s available.

 What does this have to do with pie?
 It all comes together.
 Trust me.

 In California we ate some seriously good food.
 From San Francisco to wine country to Humboldt county, we stuffed ourselves silly.

 While on vacation I like to seek out bakeries and try their best offerings.
 I’ve curbed my everyday sweet tooth quite a bit so when I’m traveling I indulge a bit more.

 At Tartine I had one of the best walnut brownies of my life.

 At Craftsman and Wolves I had a seriously bangin’ chocolate chip cookie.

 At Dandelion we split a chocolate bar that was so complex I almost cried.